Artane Industrial School: History

 On 28 July 1870, the Artane Industrial School for Roman Catholic Boys, also known as St Joseph's, was officially certified to receive boys up to the age of 14 committed by magistrates for matters such as destitution, neglect, truancy and minor offences.
 The school was opened at the former site of Artane Castle on 56 acres of land.
 Dormitories accommodated up to 150 boys.
 The dining area or refectory accommodated all 825 boys at one sitting.
 The facility comprised the School, the trade shops and the farm, in addition to the Community house.

 The school was set up in Artane House and buildings were constructed to designs by Charles Geoghan from 1871 to 1879 at a cost of £20,000.

 Artane reached its peak enrollment of 830 in 1948, when numbers began to decline.
 Courts sent boys to Artane for reasons of inadequate parental care, destitution, neglect, truancy or the commission of minor offences.
 Adoption, fostering and boarding-out led to a decline in the number of children who would otherwise have entered the industrial schools.
 Artane was the largest industrial school, making it the most affected by these developments.

 Cussen Commission

 In 1936 the Cussen Commission inquiry into reformatories and industrial schools concluded that the school was too large and recommended that it be split into four schools.
-There is no indication of any follow-up on this recommendation by either the Congregation or the Department of Education.
+There is no indication of any follow-up on this recommendation by either the Christian Brothers or the Department of Education.
 The commission was also critical of the level of education provided and the adequacy of aftercare for boys after they left school.